piyush-jaiswal/image-processing/diamond_extraction/README.md

 # Problem
-Image with a uniform background with diamond as the foregound.
+Image with a uniform background with diamond as the foreground.
 Extract the diamond from the image.

 ## Sample images
 <table>